damongolding/immich-kiosk/README.md

 ## Home Assistant

+> [!NOTE]
+> These examples are community Kiosk implimentations.
+> I am unable to provide support for Home Assistant via issues.

 While I did not create Kiosk with [Home Assistant](https://www.home-assistant.io) in mind.
 I thought it would be useful to add Kiosk implimentations I have come across.

 ### Using Kiosk to add a slideshow in Home Assistant.